el-hult/adventofcode2016/README.md

 What happens is that `stack` reads the stack config in the beginning of each source file, provides the packages needed and runs the file in interpreted mode.

 If the script is too slow (as of writing this, Day5 is very slow), one might want to compile and optimize the program.
 Run `stack script <filename> --optimize --resolver lts-<xx>` with `<filename>` being whatever script you want to run, and `<xx>` the lts version number that you find in the script header.
+Day 11 is also very slow.

 If you by chance get strange output when running the code, consider `stack --color never <filename>`.
 See https://stackoverflow.com/questions/48597590/why-does-stack-give-wierd-charcter-encoding-in-error-output-on-windows/48597683#48597683.